Students

 How do I form a team?

-Teams should include 2‒4 students, who can be from the same or different academic institutions.
-When creating your team, please consider how the members bring perspectives from different backgrounds, including a variety of majors and students from groups that are underrepresented in STEM.
+Teams should include 2‒4 students, who can be from the same or different academic institutions and may include a variety of majors.

 What if my professor has partnered with JUMP into STEM?